spring-attic/spring-native/spring-graalvm-native-samples/cloud/README.md

-Spring Boot project with Spring Webflux and Spring Cloud
+Spring Boot project with Spring Webflux and Spring Cloud.
+The config client is working (you will see it reach out to localhost:8888 for some configuration data on startup).
+The /features endpoint is also working, but some other things are not compatible with a regular JVM (for instance there seems to be an issue with discovery client being present but not triggering a load balancer to be created).

 To build and run the native application packaged in a lightweight container with `default` mode:
 ```